NirmalNivithaa/cozystay/README.md

 **URL**: https://preview--cozystay.lovable.app/auth

-## What technologies are used for this project?
+Technologies are used for this project

 This project is built with .